GouthamMallavolu/ImageReconstruction/README.md

 -   The **encoder** is a frozen convolutional feature extractor.

--   The **decoder** is a compact convolutional network trained to reconstruct the original $224\times224$ RGB image from encoder feature maps.
+-   The **decoder** is a compact convolutional network trained to reconstruct the original 224 X 224 RGB image from encoder feature maps.

 The project provides: